Serbs of Montenegro: History

 In 1941, after the Axis invasion of Yugoslavia, Montenegro was occupied by Italy, which established a puppet structure, the Italian governorate of Montenegro, under nominal Montenegrin leadership but Italian control.
 Two resistance structures emerged in Montenegro, part of broader pan-Yugoslav organisation: the Partisans and the Chetniks.
-The Green-White divide provided a framework for aligning with either the Chetniks or Partisans, though ideological and pragmatic factors also played significant roles.
-Chetniks’ royalist and Serb-centric vision naturally aligned with the Whites’ pro-Serbian stance from 1918 and many Whites or their descendants supported the Chetniks, seeing them as defenders of the pre-war Yugoslav state and the Karađorđević monarchy.
+The Green-White divide provided a framework for aligning with either the Partisans or Chetniks, though ideological and pragmatic factors also played significant roles.
+Chetniks' royalist and Serb-centric vision naturally aligned with the Whites' pro-Serbian stance from 1918 and many Whites or their descendants supported the Chetniks, seeing them as defenders of the pre-war Yugoslav state and the Karađorđević monarchy.
 Montenegrins (in both distinct ethnic or just regional Serb identification) were the second largest group within the Chetnik movement in whole of Yugoslavia.
 The Partisans attracted former Greens and their descendants, as well as others who were disillusioned with the inter-war marginalization of Montenegro.
-The Greens’ emphasis on Montenegrin autonomy and resistance to Serbian dominance found partial alignment with the Communist vision of a post-war federal Yugoslavia, where Montenegro would be a constituent republic with equal status.
+The Greens' emphasis on Montenegrin autonomy and resistance to Serbian dominance found partial alignment with the Communist vision of a post-war federal Yugoslavia, where Montenegro would be a constituent republic with equal status.
 The Partisans ultimately liberated Montenegro from Axis forces in 1944.
-The Chetniks’ defeat and association with collaboration discredited the White-aligned, Serb-centric vision in Montenegro.
+The Chetniks' defeat and association with collaboration discredited the White-aligned, Serb-centric vision in Montenegro.
 This outcome entrenched the Partisan vision, aligning with Green aspirations for Montenegrin recognition.
 Montenegrin Partisan leader Milovan Đilas and one of the most important post-war Yugoslav communist leaders however described himself as a "Montenegrin Serb" and described Montenegro as the spiritual homeland of Serbs, saying: I am not a Montenegrin because I am a Serb, but a Serb because I am a Montenegrin.
 We Montenegrins are the salt of the Serbs.
 All the strength of the Serbs is not here (in Montenegro) but their soul is. Đilas also has said the Montenegrins are, despite provincial and historical differences, quintessentially Serbs, and Montenegro the cradle of Serbian myths and of aspirations for the unification of Serbs.

 In socialist Yugoslavia, Montenegro was recognized as a separate constituent republic.
 The socialist framework emphasized Yugoslav unity but at same time recognized Montenegrins as a distinct ethnicity, separate from Serbs, with their own cultural institutions.